Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "When something is important enough, you do it even if the odds are not in your favor."
+> "Nothing is too high for a man to reach, but he must climb with care and confidence"
-> — **Elon Musk**
+> — **Hans Christian Andersen**

 ---